$10k Productivity Grant

 Are you a startup based in Québec?
 This is your opportunity to grow.

 The Fonds de solidarité FTQ is proud to launch, for the very first time, the Productivity grant — a $10,000 prize awarded to the startup that pushes the boundaries of efficiency.
 In today’s uncertain economic climate, productivity is more than ever a key competitive advantage.
 Whether your solution helps optimize processes, integrate new technologies, or transform business models to gain agility — this grant is for you.
 We aim to support startups that put innovation at the service of performance and sustainable growth.
-Just like last year, the partner funds of the Fonds will be involved throughout the process with the applicants.
+Just like last year, candidates will be automatically added to the pipeline of our partner funds: Accelia Capital,AQC Capital,i4 Capital,Mistral Venture et Seido Capital.

 Eligibility Criteria: